-- Successful Aging program - monthly educational sessions give you the opportunity to socialize and learn something new.
-From cooking for 1 or 2 to Alzheimer's updates, the topics are designed with you in mind.
+- Successful Aging program — monthly educational sessions give you the opportunity to socialize and learn something new.
+From cooking for one or two to Alzheimer's updates, the topics are designed with you in mind.

 - Symposium on Geriatric Health — an annual, informative symposium designed especially for health care professionals who work with the elderly.
 It covers the many new and exciting advances in the field of Geriatrics.

 - Wisconsin Registry for Alzheimer's Prevention (WRAP) — a project of the Wisconsin Alzheimer's Institute (WAI) which is an academic center within the University of Wisconsin School of Medicine and Public Health.
 The WAI and Mayo Clinic Health System are currently recruiting for WRAP.
 WRAP supports genetic, epidemiologic and clinical studies designed to identify those factors that may delay or prevent the onset of Alzheimer's disease.